bromega/demo-zangief/README.md

 args = parser.parse_args()
 ```

-The app.py script is leveraging the native Python library [argparse](https://docs.python.org/3/library/argparse.html) for determining run-time arguments.
-If you don't provide an argument, it will default to the attribute SweetMove.
+The app.py script is leveraging the native Python library [argparse](https://docs.python.org/3/library/argparse.html) for determining runtime arguments.
+If you don't provide an argument, it will default to the value SweetMove.

-One option is to change the default to HomeCountry:
+One option is to change the default value to HomeCountry:

 ```
 parser.add_argument(